-“Works in this series, dramatize the life of this iconic image in the age of “mechanical reproducibility,” as theorized by Walter Benjamin.
+“Works in this series, dramatize the life of the iconic image in the age of “mechanical reproduction,” as theorized by Walter Benjamin.

-Repose: The image of Mona Lisa is split sideways, and placed alongside are the familiar aspects of repose: an open book, and a teacup.
+“Solitude” consists of the image of Mona Lisa is split sideways, and placed alongside are the familiar aspects of an open book, and a teacup.
 Hands crossed in quite reflection, the fragments of the original coexist with objects signifying memory and fantasy—the spider hovering around looking for a spot to start building its web.

-The Original and the Reproduction.
+“Precious Possession” tackles the dichotomy of the original and the reproduction.
 This image literally embodies Walter Benjamin’s theory of “aura,” where the original and the reproduction tussle over ascendancy in the age of democratized art.
 Stacked in a drawer, the original is cast in its miniaturized visual precision, standing out against the spectral image of the original that still occupies most of the space in the frame.

-Unmasking: Mona Lisa with the mask of Frieda Kahlo: Kahlo’s turbulent life has been anesthetized by being turned into a mask to be held by the same hands that were in quiet repose in the first image of the series.
+In “Unmasking”, Mona Lisa sits with the mask of Frieda Kahlo.
+Here Kahlo’s turbulent life has been anesthetized by being turned into a mask to be held by the same hands that were in quiet repose in the first image of the series.
 In this picture Mona Lisa also has become the bearer of her long history—as the original Lisa Gherandini, the wife of the Florentine aristocrat Francesco del Giocondo, whose portrait by Da Vinci was acquired by Francis I of France, and now displayed at the Louvre.
 The atmospheric illusionism of the original has been replaced by a wall-papered background, highlighting Mona Lisa’s domestication as an object in a bourgeois drawing room setting.

 Essay by Anindyo Roy